Pauan/nulan/README.rst

     prn foo

-  **A:** Nulan has a *very* strict separation between compile-time and run-time: variables defined at compile-time **cannot** be used at run-time in any way, shape, or form.
-And vice versa: variables defined at run-time cannot be used at compile-time.
+  **A:** Nulan has a *very* strict separation between compile-time and run-time: things that exist at compile-time **cannot** be used at run-time in any way, shape, or form.
+And vice versa: things that exist at run-time cannot be used at compile-time.

   Certain macros like ``$mac`` are prefixed with ``$`` which indicates that they are evaluated at compile-time.
 To make the above example work, you have to evaluate the expression at compile-time by using ``$run``::